Mallikarjun29/BioSight/client-side/readme.md

 ### Option 1: Using Docker (Recommended)

-This method runs the application and its MongoDB dependency in isolated containers.
+This method runs the application, database, and monitoring stack in isolated containers.

 1.  **Clone the Repository:**
     ```bash
     git clone <repository-url>
-    cd BioSight
+    cd BioSight/client-side # Navigate into the client-side directory
     ```

 2.  **Prepare Environment Variables:**